usuaero/MachUpX/docs/source/user_interface.md

 python -m machupX example_input.json
 ```

 will run the analyses listed under "run" example_input.json.
 The various results are saved as files to be accessed by the user.
-For creating the input file, see "Input Files".
+For creating the input file, see [Input Files](creating_input_files).

 ## Python Interpreter
 MachUpX can also be imported through the Python interpreter and its functionality can then be accessed through the Scene class.
 For example